ItsAJ517/coding-journey/java/README.md

     java Filename

-However, some files may have additional requirements - please check the comments at the top of each file.
+However, some files may have additional requirements - please check the comments at the top of each program.